onedata/onedata-documentation/docs/user-guide/data-distribution-and-metrics.md

 Transfers can be initiated:

+* automatically:
-* automatically (on the fly) — when a data read is requested, but the provider does not have the corresponding blocks.
-The missing data is replicated from other providers in the background, while the read operation is blocking (see [File modification impact on replica][])
+  * [On-the-fly][] — when a data read is requested, but the provider does not have the corresponding blocks.
+  * [QoS transfer][qos] — when the provider detects that a QoS requirement is not met.

 * manually — upon the explicit request of a user with sufficient privileges.

-### Rule based replication (QoS)

-[Quality of Service (QoS)][qos] is used to manage file replica distribution and redundancy between providers supporting a space in an automated manner.
-Allows specifying requirements that may ensure that file replicas in certain providers are automatically updated and protected from eviction.

 ### Auto-cleaning